php-fig/fig-standards/proposed/simplecache.md

     public function deleteMultiple($keys);

     /**
-     * Identify if an item is in the cache.
+     * Determine whether an item is present in the cache.
      *
      * NOTE: It is recommended that has() is only to be used for cache warming type purposes
      * and not to be used within your live applications operations for get/set, as this method